 f = Volume(0).Child("Program Files").Child("Microsoft Office"). _

-The Folderitem.Constructor function can be used to get a FolderItem for an item in the current folder.
-Simply pass it the name of the item.
+The Folderitem.Constructor can be used to get a FolderItem for an item in the current folder by passing it the name of the item.
 For example, the following returns a FolderItem for the folder "MyTemplates" in the current folder: